Durvalumab Clinical Trials for Mesothelioma

 What Is the Best Immunotherapy for Mesothelioma?

-Just two types of immunotherapy are currently approved to treat pleural mesothelioma.
-The combination of nivolumab (Opdivo) and ipilimumab (Yervoy) is best for patients newly diagnosed with mesothelioma but not eligible for surgery.
+Only two types of immunotherapy are currently approved to treat pleural mesothelioma.
+The combination of nivolumab (Opdivo) and ipilimumab (Yervoy) is best for patients newly diagnosed with mesothelioma who are not eligible for surgery.

 Pembrolizumab (Keytruda) is not specifically approved for mesothelioma but for individuals whose cancer cells express a biomarker called mesothelin.